claire-west/svstudio-manual/docs/parameters/editing-parameters.md

 The line tool (++alt+3++) will introduce two points, one at each end of the line drawn with the mouse.

-If either end of the drawn line is in proximity to an existing node, the existing node will be moved to the spot where the line began or ended.
+If either end of the drawn line is in proximity to an existing point, the existing point will be moved to the spot where the line began or ended.

 <video width="360" height="480" controls>
     <source src="/img/parameters/line-draw.mp4" type="video/mp4">